 The Downfalls to DIY Branding

-The problem is that many small businesses fall short when they develop their marketing efforts without a plan.
+any small businesses fall short when they develop their marketing efforts without a plan.
 They tend to hire a designer for their logo, find a web developer for their website and then choose a magazine design department to develop their ads for the magazine.
 The problem with this is that these marketing elements never integrate, and this leaves their brand scattered.
 The business owner does the best they can to manage these functions until they become large enough to hire a marketing manager and maybe an agency to develop all their marketing and advertising efforts.

 Benefits of Investing in an Agency